Exacta Bet Explained

 Quinella vs. Exacta Box

-If you know your horse racing bet, you’ll see that the exacta is similar to the quinella.
-And they are identical but with a few subtle differences.
-When you bet on the Kentucky Derby and choose the first 2 finishers in the exact order, you’re placing an exacta bet that pays more than a quinella.
-With a quinella bet, you’ll also choose 2 finishers, but in any particular order.
+If you know your horse racing stuff, you’ll know that the exacta is similar to the quinella.
+The two are rather similar, especially when it comes to the exacta box vs. quinella comparison.
+For instance, when you bet on the Kentucky Derby and choose the first 2 finishers in the exact order, you’re placing an exacta bet that pays more than a quinella.
+With a quinella bet, you’ll also choose the top 2 finishers, but in any particular order.

 Example of an Exacta Bet

 Placing an exacta at online bookies is simple.
 They usually have 2 rows for each race, where you pick the horse to come first and the one to come second.
-You can also box an exacta by picking several winners and runner-ups, although, as we mentioned earlier, it will cost you more because of more combinations.
+You can also box an exacta by picking several winners and runner-ups, although, as we mentioned earlier, it will cost you more for a higher number of combinations.

-A straight exacta would be choosing horse nr.3 to win the race and horse nr.5 to finish second.
+A straight exacta would be choosing horse “A” to win the race and horse “B” to finish second.
 They must finish in that order if you want to win the bet.
 How you place the wager is up to the bookie, but generally, it’s an easy process.

 With a boxed exacta, you can pick 2 or more horses to finish first and second.
-For example, you can pick horses nr.
-3, 5, 7 to finish first and horses nr.
-2, 4, 6 to finish second.
-As long as 2 of these horses win and finish second, you win your bet.
+For example, you can pick horses “C,” “D,” and “E” to finish first, and horses “A,” “B,” or “F” to finish second.
+As long as either two of these finish first and second, you win your bet.

 How to Calculate an Exacta Payout